max2ma/shiftNet/README.md

 # shiftNet
-This repository contains a basic implementation of shift-based Resnet 20 <a href="https://arxiv.org/abs/1711.08141" target="_blank"> Shift-based Resnet </a> on the FPGA via High-level synthesis.
+This repository contains a basic implementation of <a href="https://arxiv.org/abs/1711.08141" target="_blank"> Shift-based Resnet 20 </a> on the FPGA via High-level synthesis.

 The 'AWS' branch could run on Amazon EC2 instance.
 For example:
   ```